Logistics Platform

 The full scope of what a technical co-founder actually does.

-Technical strategy came first: what to build versus buy, how to structure the system for the scale they were projecting, where to invest in quality versus where to take calculated shortcuts.
-These are CTO decisions.
-We made them.
+We started with technical strategy: what to build versus buy, how to structure the system for the scale they were projecting, where to invest in quality versus where to take calculated shortcuts.

 As the company grew, we built the engineering team alongside the product: hiring, interviewing, setting standards, shaping culture.
 When it was time to raise, we prepared the technical due diligence materials, joined investor meetings, and answered the hard architecture questions.
 We also wrote code, reviewed pull requests, and fixed production issues at 2am when things broke.